 The University of Texas, however, operated a dual admissions system that required lower admission qualifications for favored minorities than for all other races.
 Even though Cheryl Hopwood possessed excellent qualifications, the University denied her admission and instead offered admission to sixty-two students from the favored minority track.
 Of those sixty-two admitted students, Cheryl Hopwood held a better combined LSAT and GPA score than all but nine.

 The Supreme Court had not spoken to the question of racial preferences since 1978, in the landmark case of Regents of the University of California v.
 Bakke.
 In that case, the Supreme Court came short of striking down the use of racial preferences, but it did hold that universities may not use racial quotas, such as setting aside a number of class seats for favored minorities, in the admissions process.
 The question of when and how racial preferences could be justified under the Constitution was left ambiguous.

-When Hopwood was denied admission to the University of Texas, CIR recognized that her case presented a unique opportunity to ask the Supreme Court to revisit the question.
+When Hopwood was denied admission to the University of Texas, CIR recognized that her case presented a unique opportunity to revisit the question.
 In the District Court for the Western District of Texas, CIR argued that the university’s program of racial preferences violated the Fourteenth Amendment’s guarantee of equal protection under the law.